5jt/dyalog-cookbook/manuscript/10_documentation.md

 ![Using ADOC to browse the MyApp namespace](images/adoc_myapp_01.jpg)

 We see that ADOC has found and displayed the script’s header comments.
 We can improve this a little by editing the top of the script to follow ADOC's conventions.

+Time for a new version of MyApp.
+Make a copy of `Z:\code\v09` as `Z:\code\v10`.

 ~~~
     :Namespace MyApp